-manager to trap in a state park or recreation area.
+A person must have a permit issued by the park manager to trap in a state park or recreation area.
 The free permits are valid Nov.
 1 - Mar.
 31.

-Permission is required from the landowner for trapping on private land leased for public hunting in the Walk-In Area program, controlled Hunting and Access Program (CHAP) and the Conservation Reserve Enhancement Program (CREP).
+Permission is required from the landowner for trapping on private land leased for public hunting in the Walk-In Area program (WIA), Controlled Hunting and Access Program (CHAP) and the Conservation Reserve Enhancement Program (CREP).